 6. Hidden storage in couches or chairs

 Add extra storage to your room, by using furniture with more than one function.
-Buying a bed in which you can store your winter clothes and blankets, or a couch where you can put items you don’t use on a daily basis is an amazing idea to declutter your home and not getting rid of things you love.
+According to the experts at Henfield Storage, buying a bed in which you can store your winter clothes and blankets, or a couch where you can put items you don’t use daily, is an amazing idea to declutter your home and not getting rid of things you love.

 7. Don’t put the furniture straight to the wall